 In schools, libraries, and youth centers across the country, young people everywhere are participating in a variety of activities to increase their awareness about the harms of smoking and the benefits of quitting.
 In particular, students will study the medical and economic effects of smoking on American society, including the fact that nearly 500,000 Americans die each year from illness directly caused by smoking and that smoking costs more than $300 billion each year in terms of health care costs and lost economic productivity.

 The Restore Center Offers Professional, Compassionate Drug and Alcohol Addiction Treatment

-At Restore Health and Wellness, our combination of traditional, alternative, and holistic therapies takes into account the needs, challenges, and mental, physical, and emotional condition of each individual patient.
+At Restore Health and Wellness, our combination of traditional, alternative, and holistic therapies takes into account the needs, challenges, and mental, physical, and emotional conditions of each individual patient.
 Addiction is different for every individual, and different patients often need different tools in order to fight it effectively.
 Our customized and comprehensive addiction treatment programs can help you achieve and maintain lasting recovery.
-Visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019 On-Site Contact (818) 806-3914.
+Visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.